universal-meaning-map/docs/readme.md

 Many of the ideas described here (an others not captured in the /docs yet), require a different way to relate to language.
 It requires to break grammar and social norms and "force" language out of its ambiguity.
 That may seem antagonistic to the idea of mapping `information` like your `mind`, and in a way it is.
 I'll argue that it does not change its structure but it sharpens the boundaries of `meaning` instead.
 It is in this process where insights, connections, and better `abstractions` emerge.
 The `mind` is retrofitted with the product of the system gaining structure and clarity out of it.

 One of the conflicts is in using language for communication vs language for reasoning/meaning making.
-We're used to do everything with the former, and using it for reasoning and creating meaning for one-self seems artificial.
-And it makes it unnatural to use for communication.
+We're used to do everything with the former, and using it for reasoning and creating meaning for one-self seems artificial and the product of it makes it unnatural to use for communication.

 Example:
 > I've been [publishing my `abstractions` as a newsletter](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3ck45ed5ca%22]]]&), and while they're extremely clear and accurate to me, they take a lot of effort for a reader not familiar with my `meaning units`, they need to map them into their mind.
 In a "normal" text you just "assume" your own meaning.